-If you are doing an internship/work placement in a food-related company, you may be eligible to take this FOSC 460 paper which is an industry-based project.
-The Academic Supervisor will work with your company employer to agree upon a project which you will complete during your time working at the company.
-You will be expected to write a report at the end of the project which will be marked by the Academic Supervisor.
+If you are doing an internship/work placement in a food-related company, you may be eligible to take this FOSC 460 paper, which is an industry-based project.
+The Academic Supervisor will work with your company employer to agree upon a project that you will complete during your time working at the company.
+You will be expected to write a report at the end of the project, which will be marked by the Academic Supervisor.
 Please note that the student is generally expected to organise the internship/work placement.

 |Paper title||Cooperative Education Programme|

 |Teaching period(s)||1st Non standard period (7 January 2019 - 9 November 2019), 2nd Non standard period (7 January 2019 - 19 June 2019), 3rd Non standard period (10 June 2019 - 9 November 2019)|